autogoal/survey/docs/index.md

 The [search space](./search-space) defines which types of pipelines are available.
 It is often restricted by an underlying machine learning library (or libraries) that support the actual implementation of said pipelines.
 For example, AutoML systems based on [`scikit-learn`](https://scikit-learn.org) can only output pipelines composed of scikit-learn estimators and transformers, while AutoML systems based on [`keras`]() or [`pytorch`]() can output pipelines that correspond to neural network architectures.
-The search space also defines which hyperparameters are optimized, and to what extent.
+The search space also defines which [hyperparameters](./search-space/#hyperparameters) are optimized, and to what extent.

 ### Search strategy

 A [search strategy](./search-strategy) is an algorithm to efficiently explore a given search space and find the optimal pipelines.
-The search space can be arbitrarily big, exponential in size with respect to the number of available algorithms, and potentially unbounded in some hyperparameters~(e.g., you can add as many layers as you want to a neural network).
+The search space can be arbitrarily big, exponential in size with respect to the number of available operators, and potentially unbounded in some of the hyperparameters (e.g., you can add as many layers as you want to a neural network).
+In machine learning, the difference between a useless solution and a highly effective one often boils down to the use of one type of algorithm over another, or even to their specific configurations.
-Thus, an effective search strategy must be able to quickly find promising regions of the search space.
+An effective search strategy must be able to quickly focus on promising regions of the search space, while still ensuring a thorough enough exploration to avoid missing potentially

 ### Performance estimation function